katriellucas/lecarde-2/README.md

 `FIXED` - More object icons in frame editor for visibility.
 (Aceearly1993)
 `FIXED` - Contol Bugfixes.
 (DragonX24)
 `CHANGED` - Title screen mist is a bit closer to original.
 (Aceearly1993)
-`CHANGED` - Slightly tweaked the format of monster chart section in event editor for better visibility if any future translator want to proceed the localization imporovement task.
+`CHANGED` - Slightly tweaked the format of monster chart section in event editor for better visibility if any future translator want to proceed the localization improvement task.
 (Aceearly1993)
 `CHANGED` - When you exit from Boss Rush character selection screen, the game will go back to main title screen instead of reset.
 (Aceearly1993)